-No changes in the composition of the Committee and its scope of activity took place in 2016.
+No changes in the composition of the Committee and its scope of activity took place in 2017.

+IV.
 Board Nomination and Remuneration Committee

-The Board Nomination and Remuneration Committee submits recommendations to the Board of Directors on the nomination of the Board members, and reviews their skills, capabilities and qualifications in accordance with the Bank's approved policies and standards as per CBK instructions.
+The Board Nomination and Remuneration Committee submits recommendations to the Board of Directors on the nomination of Board members and reviews their skills, capabilities and qualifications in accordance with the approved policies and standards of the Bank and the CBK instructions.
 The Committee conducts an annual review of the Board of Directors structure and draws recommendations on the changes that can be made in line with the best interest of the Bank.
+Further more, this committee ensures that the board members are consistently informed on the latest banking issues.

-The Committee reviews with the Risk Committee the compensation and benefits of all or some of the members of the Executive Management, including the principles and criteria used for their annual performance evaluation.
-In conducting its role, the Committee prepares and reviews annually a Remuneration Grading Policy to be submitted to the Board of Directors.
+The Committee reviews with the Board Risk Committee the compensation and benefits of all or some of the members of the Executive Management, including the principles and criteria used for their annual performance evaluation including on evaluation of the authority of the board members and their leadership characteristics.
+In concluding its role, the Board Nomination and Remuneration Committee prepares and reviews annually a Remuneration Grading Policy to the Board of Directors.

-- Jassim Mustafa Boodai, Chairman
+- Jassim Mustafa Boodai,

-- Bader Abdulmohsen El-Jeaan, Deputy Chairman
+- Bader Abdulmohsen El-Jeaan,

-- Omar Hamad Youssef Al-Essa, Member
+- Omar Hamad Al-Essa,

-- Sadeq Al Saraf, Secretary
+- Sadeq Al Saraf,